 Professor Malcolm McCulloch

 Malcolm is a Deputy Director of the ARC Centre and an Australian Laureate Fellow (2013-2018) at the University of Western Australia.
-Malcolm’s research interests focus on the modern part of the geologic record using isotopic and trace element geochemical methods to determine how climate and anthropogenic processes have influenced both past and present environments with particular emphasis on coral reefs.
-Malcolm has received a number of prestigious awards, in 2010 he was elected as a Fellow to The Royal Society.
-In 2009 he was awarded the Jaeger Medal for his career achievement in the Earth Sciences and has Fellowships of the Australian Academy of Science (2004), the Geological Society of Australia (2007), the Geochemical Society (2008) and the American Geophysical Union (2002).
-Malcolm is an ISI Highly Cited Researcher and has published over 250 scientific papers in leading international journals including 23 in Science and Nature.
+Malcolm’s research interests focus on the modern part of the marine record using isotopic and trace element geochemical methods to determine how climate and anthropogenic processes have influenced both past and present marine environments with particular emphasis on coral reefs.
+Malcolm has received a number of prestigious awards, in 2010 he was elected as a Fellow to The Royal Society and is a Fellow of the Australian Academy of Science (2004), the Geological Society of Australia (2007), the Geochemical Society (2008) and the American Geophysical Union (2002).
+In 2009 he was awarded the Jaeger Medal and in 2017 the Ringwood medal for his career achievements in the Earth Sciences.
+Malcolm is an ISI Highly Cited Researcher and has published over 300 scientific papers in leading international journals including 26 in Science and Nature.

-Tiffany is a political geographer and Associate Professor at the ARC Centre of Excellence for Coral Reef Studies, Australia.
-Her research focuses on the design and implementation of complex environmental governance regimes.
+Tiffany is a leader of Research Program 1 People and Ecosystems in the ARC Centre of Excellence for Coral Reef Studies.
+Tiffany combines insights from political science, human geography, and in-depth field research to study the design and implementation of complex environmental governance regimes.
 She has worked extensively in Australia, Asia, and the US.
-Prior to joining the ARC Centre of Excellence, Tiffany was on faculty at the University of Queensland where she co-led a team of ecologists, geographers, planners, economists, and lawyers on an ARC Super Science project on the complex governance of climate adaptation.
-The current focus of her program is on uncovering hidden levers for improving the design and implementation of polycentric regimes.
+Prior to joining the ARC Centre of Excellence, Tiffany was on faculty at the University of Queensland where she co-led an ARC Super Science team of ecologists, geographers, planners, economists, and lawyers studying the complex governance of climate adaptation.
+The current focus of her program at James Cook University is on uncovering hidden political levers for improving the design and implementation of polycentric environmental governance regimes.
 She has published on this topic in Nature, PNAS, and Global Environmental Change.

 Professor Peter Mumby